Installing the Megascans Plugin for UE4

-Before proceeding with LiveLink installation, make sure that Unreal Engine is closed on your machine.
+Before proceeding with plugin installation, make sure that Unreal Engine is closed on your machine.

 If you are setting up Bridge for the first time, you will be asked to select your DCC/ENGINE in the Settings pop-up as follows:

-*Note: the Local Library Path is the location where Bridge will create your assets library.
+❗Note: the Local Library Path is the location where Bridge will create your asset library, i.e. your Megascans Library.
 When you click Save Changes above, the plugin will be downloaded in a folder called support, inside the assets library.
 This is NOT the path where your plugin will be installed.

-- Next, download the asset you want to export to UE4 and then go to its Export Settings tab.
-You will see the following settings:
+- Next, download the asset you want to export to UE4.
+The Export Settings tab will only be visible after you download an asset to your hard drive first.
+You will then see the following settings:

-- Now set the Installation Folder by clicking Select Folder, to where your engine's plugins are installed, like this for instance: C:\Program Files\Epic Games\UE_4.22\Engine\Plugins.
+- Now set the Installation Folder by clicking Select Folder, to where your engine's plugins are installed, which is usually: C:\Program Files\Epic Games\UE_4.2x\Engine\Plugins.
 The path should basically be where your engine's plugins are installed.

 Your Export Settings should now look something like this: